leighfletcher/JunoMWR_beltzone/README.md

 Fig:  `gravity_calc.png`

 Integration of the thermal wind equation, along with the original calculation of the pseudoshears, requires the calculation of altitude grids and gravitational acceleration as a function of latitude and pressure, as described in our supplemental materials.
-HDF contains `pressure`, `latitudes`, `grav` and `height` grids for use in subsequent calculations.
+HDF file contains `pressure`, `latitudes`, `grav` and `height` grids for use in subsequent calculations.

 ## Pseudoshear Cross-Section
 File:  `dudzxsection_submit.h5`

 Fig. 9-10 of Fletcher+2021 and `MWRpseudoshear.png`

 Measurement of the pseudoshear from the reprojected brightness-temperature grid, using the appropriate gravitational acceleration.
-HDF contains the pseudoshear `dudz` as a function of `latitudes` and `pressure`.
+HDF file contains the pseudoshear `dudz` as a function of `latitudes` and `pressure`.
 Note that these pseudoshears are over-estimates of the true windshear.

 ## Dry Thermal Winds
 File: `drywinds_xsection_submit.h5`

 Fig. 11-12 of Fletcher+2021 and `MWRpseudowinds.png`

 Integrated thermal winds based on the pseudoshears, assuming the brightness temperatures represent kinetic temperatures.
-HDF contains the zonal wind cross-section `utherm` on a grid of `pressure` and `latitudes`.
+HDF file contains the zonal wind cross-section `utherm` on a grid of `pressure` and `latitudes`.
 Integration used the altitude grid above.

 ## Moist Thermal Winds
 Files: `moistwinds_nh3_submit.h5` and `moistwinds_h2o_submit.h5`